adityabhattad2021/adityabhattad2021/README.md

 # 💫 About Me:
 For quite some time, I have been exploring this awesome development space 🌐.
-From cloud computing to blockchain and now AI, the opportunities it creates for improving lives inspire me to write code 🚀.<br>I am a pre-final year computer science undergraduate 🎓.
+From cloud computing to blockchain and now AI, the opportunities it creates for improving lives inspire me to write code 🚀.<br>I am a final year computer science undergraduate 🎓.
 Up to now, I have explored many different tech stacks like React.js, Next.js, Solidity, TypeScript, C, and Java, among others.<br><br>From my 2 years of development experience, the most important lesson I've learned is the art of building and using tech stacks as tools, without focusing too much on the tech stack itself.
-That's how it is... 💡
+That's how it works for me... 💡

 # 💻 Tech Stack: